vdobrikov/BH1750/README.md

 BH1750
 ======

+*Adopted for ESP8266*

 An Arduino library for digital light sensor breakout boards containing the BH1750FVI IC.

 The board uses I2C for communication.

 2 pins are required to interface to the device.